-Break open the mechanism in the tube of the connector by repeated bidirectional bending.
+Break open the mechanism in the tube of the connector by repeated bending backwards and forwards.
 This establishes the connection.
 Please hold the tube - and not the vial - during this process!

 Pump the liquid into the vial, but do not fill the vial completely.
 If flow is not possible, turn the vial again three times in the other direction to assure that the septum is completely pierced.
 Repeat this step until flow is possible.